Skip to content

 image

 DBLQH sends the data immediately from the ldm thread back to the API using the signal TRANSID_AI.
-For READ COMMITTED there is no other signal sent to the API.
-I've highlighted the signals that are sent in this specific case in the figure above.
+For read committed there is no other signal sent to the API.

 Updates in fully replicated table#

-The updates in the base fragment and the replicated fragments will then proceed in parallel and commit of each such replicated fragment will happen as if they were independent writes.
-But since they are part of a transaction the changes will be atomic, thus either all of them happens or none of them.
+The updates in the base fragment and the replicated fragments will then proceed in parallel and commits of each such replicated fragments will happen as if they were independent writes.
+But since they are part of a transaction, the changes will be atomic.
+Either all or none of them happen.
+This is ensured by using a single transaction coordinator for all fragments.

 image